sesh/me/README.md

 ---

+### A little about me

 I have worked with Python, Javascript and Django for 10 years, and lead Agile delivery teams working with these technologies since 2014.
 I have a passion for open source and creating web applications.

 I love taking photos, riding my bike to work, making (and drinking) cocktails and coffee.
 I don't tweet much, but I do post brief updates on my own [microblog called Briefly][briefly].

+I have a passion for teaching people to code: I've helped run free training courses (MelbDjango School), volunteered at DjangoGirls events (in Melbourne and Washington D.C.) and taught Python/Django in corporate environments.

 🇺🇸 Check out our photos from the USA: [https://bonton.site](https://bonton.site)